hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/database/introduction-to-database-fns.rst

 Excel-Compatible Database Functions
 ===================================

-The following Excel-compatible database functions are implemented in Hypernumbers:
+The following Excel-compatible database functions are implemented in Vixo:

 .. toctree::
    :maxdepth: 1